 • an inner liner combats permeability (keeping the air in the tire)

 • sipes are small slits in the tread that improve traction

 Almost all passenger vehicle tires sold today are radial tires, which means that the body plies run from one bead to another straight across the tire.
 They are held stable by the belt plies, which criss-cross at angles.

 3. How to Read Your Tire Sidewall

-Tires have many letter and number codes molded into the sidewall.
-These codes indicate the tire’s size, speed rating, maximum rated load and inflation, tread wear, traction and temperature labeling, materials used and the Tire Identification Number.
+Tires have many letters and number codes molded into the sidewall.
+These codes indicate the tire’s size, speed rating, maximum rated load and inflation, tread wear, traction, temperature labeling, materials used, and the Tire Identification Number.